ribonito/Microsoft-Workspace/Intune_Scripts/SRIntuneConfigManagement/readme.md

 - Invoke-SRIntuneBackupGroupPolicyConfiguration
 - Invoke-SRIntuneBackupGroupPolicyConfigurationAssignment
 - Invoke-SRIntuneBackupGroups
+- Invoke-SRIntuneBackupNotificationTemplates
 - Invoke-SRIntuneBackupScopeTag
+- Invoke-SRIntuneBackupTenantInfo
 - Invoke-SRIntuneBackupWindowsDriverUpdateProfile
 - Invoke-SRIntuneBackupWindowsDriverUpdateProfileAssignments
 - Invoke-SRIntuneBackupWindowsFeatureUpdateProfile
 - Invoke-SRIntuneBackupWindowsFeatureUpdateProfileAssignments
 - Invoke-SRIntuneBackupWindowsQualityUpdateProfile
 - Invoke-SRIntuneBackupWindowsQualityUpdateProfileAssignments
-- Invoke-SRIntuneRestoreScopeTags
-- Invoke-SRIntuneRestoreGroups
-- Invoke-SRIntuneRestoreAssignmentFilter
+- Invoke-SRIntuneRestoreAdminRole
-- Invoke-SRIntuneRestoreNotificationTemplates
+- Invoke-SRIntuneRestoreAdminRoleAssignment
 - Invoke-SRIntuneRestoreAndroidDeviceEnrollmentProfile
+- Invoke-SRIntuneRestoreAppConfigurationPolicy
+- Invoke-SRIntuneRestoreAppConfigurationPolicyAssignment
 - Invoke-SRIntuneRestoreAppProtectionPolicy
+- Invoke-SRIntuneRestoreAppProtectionPolicyAssignment
-- Invoke-SRIntuneRestoreAppConfigurationPolicy
+- Invoke-SRIntuneRestoreAssignmentFilter
 - Invoke-SRIntuneRestoreAutopilotDeploymentProfile
+- Invoke-SRIntuneRestoreAutopilotDeploymentProfileAssignment
 - Invoke-SRIntuneRestoreBrandingProfiles
+- Invoke-SRIntuneRestoreBrandingProfilesAssignments
+- Invoke-SRIntuneRestoreClientAppAssignment
 - Invoke-SRIntuneRestoreClientApps
 - Invoke-SRIntuneRestoreConditionalAccessPolicy
+- Invoke-SRIntuneRestoreConfigurationPolicy
+- Invoke-SRIntuneRestoreConfigurationPolicyAssignment
 - Invoke-SRIntuneRestoreDeviceCompliancePolicy
+- Invoke-SRIntuneRestoreDeviceCompliancePolicyAssignment
 - Invoke-SRIntuneRestoreDeviceConfiguration
+- Invoke-SRIntuneRestoreDeviceConfigurationAssignment
 - Invoke-SRIntuneRestoreDeviceEnrollmentConfig
+- Invoke-SRIntuneRestoreDeviceEnrollmentConfigAssignment
 - Invoke-SRIntuneRestoreDeviceHealthScript
+- Invoke-SRIntuneRestoreDeviceHealthScriptAssignment
 - Invoke-SRIntuneRestoreDeviceManagementIntent
+- Invoke-SRIntuneRestoreDeviceManagementIntentAssignments
 - Invoke-SRIntuneRestoreDeviceManagementScript
+- Invoke-SRIntuneRestoreDeviceManagementScriptAssignment
 - Invoke-SRIntuneRestoreGroupPolicyConfiguration
+- Invoke-SRIntuneRestoreGroupPolicyConfigurationAssignment
+- Invoke-SRIntuneRestoreGroups
+- Invoke-SRIntuneRestoreNotificationTemplates
+- Invoke-SRIntuneRestoreScopeTags
 - Invoke-SRIntuneRestoreWindowsDriverUpdateProfile
+- Invoke-SRIntuneRestoreWindowsDriverUpdateProfileAssignments
 - Invoke-SRIntuneRestoreWindowsFeatureUpdateProfile
+- Invoke-SRIntuneRestoreWindowsFeatureUpdateProfileAssignments
 - Invoke-SRIntuneRestoreWindowsQualityUpdateProfile
-- Invoke-SRIntuneRestoreAppProtectionPolicyAssignment
-- Invoke-SRIntuneRestoreAppConfigurationPolicyAssignment
-- Invoke-SRIntuneRestoreAutopilotDeploymentProfileAssignment
-- Invoke-SRIntuneRestoreBrandingProfilesAssignments
-- Invoke-SRIntuneRestoreClientAppAssignment
-- Invoke-SRIntuneRestoreDeviceCompliancePolicyAssignment
-- Invoke-SRIntuneRestoreDeviceConfigurationAssignment
-- Invoke-SRIntuneRestoreDeviceEnrollmentConfigAssignment
-- Invoke-SRIntuneRestoreDeviceHealthScriptAssignment
-- Invoke-SRIntuneRestoreDeviceManagementIntentAssignments
-- Invoke-SRIntuneRestoreDeviceManagementScriptAssignment
-- Invoke-SRIntuneRestoreGroupPolicyConfigurationAssignment
-- Invoke-SRIntuneRestoreWindowsDriverUpdateProfileAssignments
-- Invoke-SRIntuneRestoreWindowsFeatureUpdateProfileAssignments
 - Invoke-SRIntuneRestoreWindowsQualityUpdateProfileAssignments
+- Start-SRIntuneBackup
+- Start-SRIntuneRestoreConfig

 ##Authentication requirements
 To obtain sufficient permissions for performing backup and restore operations in Intune using the PowerShell module, delagated permissions must be granted by a tenant administrator to Microsoft Graph Command Line Tools enterprise application.
 This can be done in advance or when prompted during authentication when the module is used in a tenant for the first time.